TPCL: Task Progressive Curriculum Learning for Robust Visual Question Answering: Introduction

-The main challenge here is the curriculum design.
 Indeed, as shown repeatedly in the literature, the curriculum can make \cite{ma2024robust} or break \cite{shumailov2021manipulating} the model.
 The task-based CL scheme introduced can be very open-ended.
 Making it unclear how to assess task difficulty to control the learning progression.
 To tackle this, we opt for a self-taught difficulty metric that uses the model loss during training to estimate the difficulty of each sample.
 Unlike instance-based CL works \cite{lao2021superficial}, TPCL is task-oriented and can not directly utilise the sample loss.
 Consequently, we propose a novel difficulty measure.
-Specifically, each task \update{score} is represented by a distribution of its samples losses.
-Then, the difficulty is estimated are the divergence (vs stability) of the task distribution across training iterations.
-Tasks with less divergence are more memorable (easier), while tasks with higher divergence are harder to learn \cite{zhou2020curriculum}.
+Specifically, each task score is represented by a distribution of its samples losses.
+Then, the difficulty is estimated are the divergence (vs stability) of the task distribution across training iterations. \textit{Tasks with less divergence are more memorable (easier), while tasks with higher divergence are harder to learn} \cite{zhou2020curriculum}.
 Based on our observations of the distributions shifts during the training, we base our divergence on Optimal Transport \cite{khamis2024scalable}; a mathematically principled framework that leverages the underlying geometry of distributions and can estimate the divergence even when the distributions do not exactly overlap.

 In summary, the contributions of this work are as follows: \begin{itemize} \item We introduce, for the first time, the idea of Task-based Curriculum Learning in the robust Visual Question-answering problem.
-Effectively, we reformulate the VQA problem as a multi-task problem based on the question types and utilise CL to boost the VQA model and enable OOD generalisation. \item We design and implement a novel training strategy called Task Progressive Curriculum Learning (TPCL) and integrates a novel distributional difficulty measure.
-Unlike instance-based CL techniques, our technique considers the difficulty of all samples within a task and achieves superior performance. \item Based on a comprehensive evaluation, we demonstrate that TCPL single-handedly realises out-of-distribution generalisation in VQA and achieves state-of-the-art on multiple datasets.
+Effectively, we reformulate the VQA problem as a multi-task problem based on the question types and utilise CL to boost the VQA model and enable OOD generalisation.

+\item We design and implement a novel training strategy called Task Progressive Curriculum Learning (TPCL) and integrates a novel distributional difficulty measure.
+Unlike instance-based CL techniques, our technique considers the difficulty of all samples within a task and achieves superior performance.

+\item Based on a comprehensive evaluation, we demonstrate that TCPL single-handedly realises out-of-distribution generalisation in VQA and achieves state-of-the-art on multiple datasets.
 Furthermore, the performance gains by TPCL are demonstrated to be consistent in in-distribution VQA and low data regimes.

 \end{itemize}